Linear power corrections for two-body kinematics in the $q_T$ subtraction formalism

 Finally, we have also considered other processes with two-particle final states, in particular on-shell $ZZ$ and $\gamma\gamma$ production.
 For $ZZ$ production it has already been shown that power corrections in the inclusive case or in a usual fiducial setup with cuts on the four-lepton final state in off-shell $ZZ$ production are relatively flat and have the expected quadratic dependence on $r_{\rm cut}$~\cite{Grazzini:2017mhc}.
 Therefore, we have chosen a non-standard set of fiducial cuts that impose symmetric cuts on the two on-shell $Z$ bosons.
 This provides an interesting sample case since on-shell $ZZ$ production proceeds through $t$-channel diagrams at Born level and the formal proof~\cite{Ebert:2020dfc} for the resummation of \lpc in Drell--Yan production does not directly generalise to the $ZZ$ process.
 Thus, we study here whether \lpc for the $ZZ$ process with symmetric $Z$-boson cuts exist and can be described by suitably accounting for the recoil in $q_T$ subtraction through Eq.\,\eqref{eq:mainlpc}.
 By contrast, for $\gamma\gamma$ production it is well known~\cite{Grazzini:2017mhc,Ebert:2019zkb,Becher:2020ugp} that, as for any process with identified photons in the final state, power corrections are linear due to the requirement of consistently defining isolated photons through smooth-cone isolation.
-Thus, here we shall study whether including recoil effects through Eq.\,\eqref{eq:mainlpc} yields any improvements in that case.
+The possibility to single out the linear power corrections due to the presence of symmetric cuts and those induced by the isolation requirements allows us to investigate whether there is any hierarchy between the size of the linear power corrections of different origin in a realistic setup.
+In particular, here we shall study whether including recoil effects through Eq.\,\eqref{eq:mainlpc} yields any improvements in the diphoton case.

 Figure~\ref{fig:ZZgg} shows the NNLO QCD cross section as a function of $r_{\rm cut}$ normalized to the \mbox{$r_{\rm cut}\to 0$} result with \lpc for both $ZZ$ and $\gamma\gamma$ production.
 The symmetric cuts are inspired by the lepton cuts we applied in the case of Drell--Yan production, i.e.\ we have imposed a transverse-momentum cut of \mbox{$p_{T,V}>27$\,GeV} and a rapidity requirement of \mbox{$|y_V|<2.5$} on each vector boson \mbox{$V\in\{Z,\gamma\}$}.
 Indeed, we observe a linear dependence on $r_{\rm cut}$ also for $ZZ$ production with symmetric cuts, and the \lpc are completely included by the contribution of Eq.\,\eqref{eq:mainlpc}, which properly accounts for recoil effects, also in this case.